Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns

 \end{prop}

-In words, fix a distancing cost $c_{1}$ and its implied equilibrium and consider an alternative distancing cost $c_2$ that coincides with $c_1$ up to time $\tilde t$.
-There exists a function $\overline{c}(t)$, which prescribes at each point in time $t$, the largest value of the distancing cost under which the right-limit of the derivative of $I(t)$ is negative.\footnote{Note that $\overline{c}(t)$ depends on the equilibrium path $(S_{1},I_{1}, R_1, c_1,\varepsilon_1)$.}
+In words, the threshold distancing cost function $\overline{c}$ satisfies the following property.
+Fix a distancing cost function $c$ and its implied equilibrium, and consider an alternative distancing cost function $c_2$ that coincides with $c$ up to time $t$.
+Then, $\overline{c}(t)$ prescribes the largest value that the distancing cost $c_2(t)$ can take on such that the right-limit of the derivative of $I(t)$ under $c_2(t)$ is negative.\footnote{Note that $\overline{c}$ depends on the equilibrium path $(S,I, R, c, \varepsilon)$ under the distancing cost function $c$.}